Example: [Collected via e-mail, 2003]

 As men's have grown from sudden fears.

+- Lemon juice or vinegar rinses make hair shine.
 There was some truth in this belief back in the days when folks used soap (in liquid or bar form) to clean their hair.
 Soap combines with the alkaline salts in water to form a powdery deposit that clings to hair, dulling its appearance.
 An acid rinse (such as lemon or vinegar) neutralizes this deposit and reverses its effects, restoring hair to its rightful shine.
 These days almost everyone uses shampoo, and it would be a rare shampoo indeed that created an alkaline film, so there is no longer anything for lemon juice or vinegar to undo.

+- Hats cause baldness.
 A hat — tight or otherwise — doesn't cause hair to go the way of the dodo; hair thinning and hair loss are simply natural parts of the aging process.
 The mistaken belief hat wearing brings about this condition (we found mention of this belief in a book published in 1929) began during an era when hat-wearing was the rage for men, and people mistakenly concluded one caused the other.
 The contradictory evidence that plenty of hat-wearing men retained full heads of hair well into advanced age was, of course, ignored.

+- Hair color is an indication of temperament.
 In superstition and folklore, redheads are assumed to have ungovernable tempers, dark hair suggests great strength and virility, and fair hair stands as an indication of a weak nature.

+- Hair features foretell the future.
 In superstition, those possessed of cowlicks are said to be lucky throughout their lives.
 Children who have two crowns will grow up to be fortunate in money matters, or will never drown, or will immigrate to new countries.
 Women who suddenly develop curls at their temples when their hair was previously straight are being told their husbands are soon to die.
 Women whose hair grows into a peak on their foreheads are said to have a "widow's peak," which portends badly for their husbands (because the peak signifies widowhood will be their fate).